John3Baskerville/SpotifyClustering/index.md

 [Code](https://github.com/John3Baskerville/SpotifyClustering/tree/main/Juypter%20Notebooks)

 In this project I expriment with clustering algorithms to separate my personal spotify library into playlists.
-I use [spotipy](https://spotipy.readthedocs.io/en/2.18.0/), a lightweight Python library for the Spotify Web API," to collect the my personal data.
-Each song has calculated 13 [audio features](https://developer.spotify.com/discover/) and I chosee the 10 that I thought would help me most with clustering:

 Here are two of the highest correlated features.